 Stuffed animals make me happy.
 They live on my desk at home and in the Sew4Home studio, so I can glance over at them when I’m having a bad day or when someone has shot down another one of my ‘spectacular’ ideas.
 There they sit.
 Always calm, always smiling.
 Funny Bunny is a super sweet softie who combines nubby cotton chenille with smooth, retro-inspired cotton for a soft vintage look.

 Chenille can be found through a variety of outlets; we selected a pale yellow.
 The chenille dot we used is less traditional than a chenille stripe, so a bit harder to source, but either texture would work well.
-For the featured print fabric, we originally used Heather Bailey’s Nicey Jane collection from FreeSpirit Fabrics.
-This is an older collection and so is no longer readily available.
+For the featured print fabric, we originally used Heather Bailey’s Nicey Jane collection.
+This is an older collection that is no longer readily available.
 As an option, look for newer fabrics that have a similar vintage vibe.

 Like his brothers in the Sweet Softies trio, Eggy Pop and Cuddly Cat, Funny Bunny is one-of-a-kind.
 The supply list below gives you the elements we used, but the fabric combos are endless.
 This is a more advanced project with quite a few pattern pieces.
 We’ve included extra photos and step-by-step notes to make everything as easy as possible.
 We know you can do it!